DenisPolygalov/CaFFlow/README.md

 and examine it's output.
-The script will try to capture a chunk of video stream from default video camera (must be connected in advance obviously), encode the video by using FFV1 codec and write encoded video into a file called *'captured_lossless_video.avi'* located in the same directory.
+The script will try to capture a chunk of video stream from default video camera (must be connected in advance obviously), encode the video by using FFV1 codec provided by OpenCV and write encoded video into a file called *'captured_lossless_video.avi'* located in the same directory.
-If the file was created, have non-zero size and you can play it's content by using common video-player software then you have FFV1 support already installed.
+If the file was created, have non-zero size and you can play it's content by using common video-player software then you have FFV1 decoding support already installed.
 If the file is broken or not created at all you can try to install [LAV Filters](https://github.com/Nevcairiel/LAVFilters) - Open-Source DirectShow Media Splitter and Decoders binary package